wutka/scheml/README.md

 macros can call functions.
 The `(head (reverse lst))` returns the last item in the list.
-Since the body is passed to the macro as an S-expression, the ends-with-void function uses pattern matching to extract the body as a list, and also needs to create a SexprSymbol using a quoted void symbol for comparison.
+Since the body is passed to the macro as an S-expression, the ends-with-void function uses pattern matching to extract the body as a list, and then compares it with the SexprSymbol `void`, which can be created using a backtick.

 The my-when macro then defines an end-void symbol that either refers to an empty list if `void` already appears in the macro body, or